getpelican/pelican/README.rst

 Source code
 -----------

 Pelican's source code is `hosted on GitHub`_.
-If you're feeling hackish, take a look at `Pelican's internals`_.
+If you feel like hacking, take a look at `Pelican's internals`_.